 We see that in this case the operator $\Box{(c)}$ is directly related to the Euclidean Klein-Gordon operator.
-Note that, just as the Laplacian operator $\Delta^2$ , the operator $\Box{(c)}$ is not diagonal.
-We may write the content of this result in the form of operators in configuration space,
+Note that, just as the Laplacian operator Δ^2 , the operator $\Box{(c)}$ is not diagonal.
+We may write the content of this result in the form of operators in configuration space, which may be written in a more familiar form, in the continuum limit, as a differential equation with a Dirac delta function in the non-homogeneous term, so that we have, in terms of the corresponding dimensionfull quantities,